jefffhaynes/BinarySerializer/README.md

         public string Name { get; set; }
     }

-Alternatively, this same field could be bound to a different field:
+Alternatively, the length of the Name field could be bound to a NameLength field:

     public class MyBoundFieldClass
     {